breatheco-de/prompt-engineering-exercise-course/exercises/03.1-patient-story/README.md

 2. **Medical History:**
    - List of known medical conditions.
    - Include any past surgeries or hospitalizations.
-   - Mention any ongoing treatments or medications.
+   - Mention any ongoing treatment or medication.

 3. **Current Symptoms:**
    - Describe the main complaint or reason for the visit.